rshdhere/vibecheck/README.md

 iwr https://install.raashed.xyz/install.ps1 -useb | iex
 ```

 > **Important :** The installation scripts automatically detect and remove any previous versions to prevent PATH conflicts.
-It’s important to run the command as an Administrator to ensure proper installation and PATH updates.
+It’s important to run the command as an Administrator using Powershell to ensure proper installation and PATH updates.
 ### macOS
 ```bash
 brew tap rshdhere/vibecheck